Design of experiments: Example

-A simular result follows for the remaining weight estimates.
+A similar result follows for the remaining weight estimates.
 Thus, the second experiment gives us 8 times as much precision for the estimate of a single item, despite costing the same number of resources (number of weightings).

 Many problems of the design of experiments involve combinatorial designs, as in this example and others.

 Avoiding false positives

 False positive conclusions, often resulting from the pressure to publish or the author's own confirmation bias, are an inherent hazard in many fields.

 Use of double-blind designs can prevent biases potentially leading to false positives in the data collection phase.
 When a double-blind design is used, participants are randomly assigned to experimental groups but the researcher is unaware of what participants belong to which group.
 Therefore, the researcher can not affect the participants' response to the intervention.

 Experimental designs with undisclosed degrees of freedom are a problem, in that they can lead to conscious or unconscious "p-hacking": trying multiple things until you get the desired result.
 It typically involves the manipulation – perhaps unconsciously – of the process of statistical analysis and the degrees of freedom until they return a figure below the p<.05 level of statistical significance.

 P-hacking can be prevented by preregistering researches, in which researchers have to send their data analysis plan to the journal they wish to publish their paper in before they even start their data collection, so no data manipulation is possible.

 Another way to prevent this is taking a double-blind design to the data-analysis phase, making the study triple-blind, where the data are sent to a data-analyst unrelated to the research who scrambles up the data so there is no way to know which participants belong to before they are potentially taken away as outliers.

 Clear and complete documentation of the experimental methodology is also important in order to support replication of results.